MakoMermaid865/MakoMermaid865/README.md

   # 👋 Hi, I’m Ari  (pronounced Air-ee)
-- I'm a Computer Engineering Student at Wright State Univeiry...Raider-Up!
-I'm passionate about ethical hacking, hardware systems, and AI/ML equitment.
-I challenge myself through hardware and software projects, hackathons, and research opporutnies.
-My goal is to keep evolving in my career and contributing to innovative projects that combine hardeware, seciruty and tech designs.
+-I am a Computer Engineering student at Wright State University—Raider Up!
+I am passionate about ethical hacking, hardware systems, and AI/ML equipment.
+I challenge myself through hardware and software projects, hackathons, and research opportunities.
+My goal is to continuously evolve in my career and contribute to innovative projects that combine hardware, security, and technology design.

 # Current Focus
--
+- -Strengthening my knowledge in hardware, cybersecurity, and machine learning
+- Applying classroom concepts through projects, labs, and real-world experiences
+- Developing skills in teamwork, research, and problem-solving.

 # Current Projects
- - **Fashion Lover:** In addition to coding, I have a huge love for fashion.
-I love designing, experimenting with styles, and keeping up with trends.
- - **Rock Climber:** I’m passionate about rock climbing and spending time outdoors.
-If it’s scaling cliffs or exploring new trails I'm ready for a new adventure.
- - **Food Girly:** I love to cook and try new recipes from around the world!
-Exploring different cultures through food is one of my favorite ways to learn and connect.
+**Trivia Game (Java)**: An interactive quiz project that tracks user input and scores, designed to enhance programming fundamentals.

+**Hackathon Project: Student Community Hub**: Developed a futuristic website aimed at facilitating college funding, building community, and providing various services.

+**Microelectronics**: Gained experience in logic gates, semiconductor fundamentals, and C/C++ applications during an 8-week internship.

 # Next Goals ⭐
-  - Completing beginner certifications in ML and Ethical Hacking
+-bAdvance my career through professional certifications and continuous learning.
+- Build on my hardware and microelectronics experience from my summer internship.
-  - Collaborate on cybersecurity/AI projects
+- Collaborate on innovative projects at the intersection of AI, cybersecurity, and hardware.
-  - Level up through coding competitions, CTF, and Hackathons

   # Contact Me 📱
 -  Linkedin: www.linkedin.com/in/ariana-kinney-347144333